 Oregon code requires one cubic inch of airflow for every 150 available cubic feet.
 (You don’t need to understand that, just give us a call and we can help!)
 Long story short, the builder did not put the roof deck together correctly.
 It not only caused the roof to fail, it was making his home unhealthy as well.

 He had to tear out all the roofing, the plywood, and put on a completely new roof.
 It was a very expensive project.
 Sadly, we see this on a daily basis.
-I go into people’s homes, look at the attic, and find bad ventilation.
+I go into people’s homes, look at the attic, and find poor attic ventilation.
 Most builders don’t do anything about it.
 Most roofers don’t do anything about it.

 The best thing to do is give us a call and let us check it out.
 We go to class every year to learn about ventilation.
 We’re always trying to evolve, because we don’t want to set you up for failure.
 We want you to have a healthy roof and a healthy home.
 It’s very important to us at Roof Life of Oregon.